Megan Carroll

 Carroll, Megan.
 2020.
 “Asexuality and Its Implications for LGBTQ-Parent Families.”
 Pp. 185-198 in LGBT-Parent Families: Innovations in Research and Implications for Practice [Second Edition], edited by Abbie E. Goldberg and Katherine R. Allen.
 New York: Springer.

-Feel free to reach out over email to request a free copy of any of my publications.
+Feel free to reach out over email to request a free copy of any publications.

 Courses/Teaching